BAMresearch/NFDI4IngScientificWorkflowRequirements/simple_use_case/kadistudio/README.md

 ```

 This path might vary depending on your folder structure.
 Its only essential point is that it directs to the folder in which
 the simple_use_case folder is located.
+When executing the simple_use_case workflow inside the GUI of KadiStudio, setting this variable
+can be omitted as a check whether the $GITHUB_WORKSPACE is known is performed before execution.
+In case it is unknown, the user will
+be prompted to enter the path to the NFDI4IngScientificWorkflowRequirements folder interactively.

 ## Visualisation of the workflow